project-origin/stamp/doc/flows/index.md

 # Flows

-This section will describ the call flows of Stamp and the different actors.
+This section will describe the call flows of Stamp and the different actors.